caizhongang/gta-human_toolbox/gta-human_v2/README.md

 # GTA-Human II

-This is the latest version of our datasets, which are built upon GTA-V for expressive human pose and shape estimation.
+This is the latest version of our datasets, and is built upon GTA-V for expressive human pose and shape estimation.
 It features multi-person scenes with SMPL-X annotations.
 In addition to color image sequences, 3D bounding boxes and cropped point clouds (generated from synthetic depth images) are also provided.